copilothistory

 In order to uninstall the tool, just call

-npm uninstall -g copilothistory(npm unlink -g copilothistory does the same as unlink is just an alias for uninstall)
+npm uninstall -g copilothistory(npm unlink -g copilothistory does the same, as unlink is just an alias for uninstall)

 Usage

-copilothistory provides two commands: export and init.
+copilothistory provides the following commands:

 | --settings <file> | | Settings file to use.
 Defaults to .copilothistory/settings.json in the current or a parent folder. |